csieber/texplt/README.md

 from texplt import texSaveFig, texFigure
 ```

 Use texFigure() instead of figure() and texSaveFig() instead of savefig().
-Both functions accept the same arguments as their matplotlib counterparts.
+Both functions are wrappers for their matplotlib counterparts and accept/return the same arguments.

 ## Examples